Virtual Reality Teaching: Successes and Challenges

 Lopes is scheduled to teach “How Computers Work” in person this fall but plans on incorporating the virtual world into her class so students can learn from the simulations and work with some for projects.

 Educators can use OpenSimulator to create their own virtual class experiences.
 Lopes has posted demos of some of her work online.
-She is also willing to share a template for the environment she used in her class with those who contact her
+She is also willing to share a template for the environment she used in her class with those who contact her.

 While there is a lot of potential for virtual reality, Lopes believes that for now it is best used strategically.
 “A virtual reality environment is one of those things that is always so close, but never here.
 It's been like that for the past 30 years or so,” she says.
 “The technology is there, but it's a little bit clunky.
 I think until something radically easier comes along, the right thing to do is to use it as an enhancement of other technologies for teaching.”

-Erik Ofgang is Tech & Learning's senior staff writer.
-A journalist, author and educator, his work has appeared in the Washington Post, The Atlantic, and Associated Press.
+Erik Ofgang is a Tech & Learning contributor.
+A journalist, author and educator, his work has appeared in The New York Times, the Washington Post, the Smithsonian, The Atlantic, and Associated Press.
 He currently teaches at Western Connecticut State University’s MFA program.
 While a staff writer at Connecticut Magazine he won a Society of Professional Journalism Award for his education reporting.
 He is interested in how humans learn and how technology can make that more effective.